wdanilo/haskell-logger/README.md

 [Debug] debug in fork
 ```

-The output may of course vary, based on the way threads will be sheduled, because we use `print` functions here.
+The output may of course vary, based on the way threads will be scheduled, because we use `print` functions here.
 Anyway you can notice, that the prints were executed at the same time as all the logging.
 It is important to use ```Thread.fork```, which is just a simple wrapper around `forkIO`.

 #### Exception handling

-All the loggers behave in a proper way, when an exception is rised.
+All the loggers behave in a proper way, when an exception is raised.
 The exception will be evaluated after all necessary logging has been done:

 ```haskell
 test = do